mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 The intention of this benchmark is to identify training algorithm submissions that will be broadly applicable and effective in practical scenarios without customization to the specific [workload](#workloads) (model, dataset, and loss function).
 Generally useful training algorithms can train models faster and thus require less compute resources, decreasing the cost of machine learning.
 We want to discourage all submissions that sidestep the purpose of this benchmark.

-We reserve the right to disqualify submissions if they clearly violate this spirit of the benchmark, even if those submissions perform well in our benchmark.
 Unfortunately, we can't easily write rules that make it completely clear if a submission is circumventing the spirit of the benchmark in a way that would encompass all possible cases.
-Instead, we will have to prohibit these activities in the abstract and defer rulings about specific submissions to a **"spirit [of the rules] jury"** that can hear the justifications of the submitters, inspect the code, and ultimately decide if the spirit of the rules has been violated.
-The jury might also ask the submitters to explain how the submission was produced, for example, by disclosing their intermediate experiments.

 We want to state clearly that we welcome creative ideas and novel research.
 Therefore, the API aims to allow a wide variety of submissions, however, in some cases, routines that would be allowed in principle might not be practically feasible in the provided framework.
-The spirit jury, however, will only be invoked for submissions that aim to bypass the core premise of this benchmark since submissions like this would also be irrelevant in practice.

 In order to help clarify which submissions are [allowed](#allowed-submissions) and [disallowed](#disallowed-submissions), we described a few examples below.
 Two essential questions can help provide a general guideline for whether a submission is allowed or not: